 \subsection{Score Preparation}

 The digital scores are downloaded from KernScore website \cite{KernScores}.
 The scores are transformed into MusicXML from the original Hundrum file format (.krn) using the music21 toolkit \cite{music21}.
-Because this research focus on monophonic melody only, the accompaniments are remove and the chords are reduced to their highest-pitched note, which is usually the most salient melody.
-The reduced scores are doubled-checked against a printed version publish by Durand \& Cie., Paris \cite{Clementi1915} to eliminate all errors. %We use MuseScore notation editor to view and edit MusicXML; some metadata errors are corrected by editing the MusicXML with text editors .
+Because this research focuses on monophonic melody only, the accompaniments are removed and only theth highest-pitched note in chords are kept, which is usually a part of the most salient melody.
+The reduced scores are double-checked against a printed version publish by Durand \& Cie., Paris \cite{Clementi1915} to eliminate all errors. %We use MuseScore notation editor to view and edit MusicXML; some metadata errors are corrected by editing the MusicXML with text editors.

 \subsection{MIDI Recording}

 We have implemented two methods for recording: First, using a Yamaha digital piano to record MIDI.
 Second, by tapping on a touch-sensitive device to express tempo, duration and loudness.
-Due to accuracy consideration, only the recordings from Yamaha digital piano are used in the expreiments.
+Due to accuracy consideration, only the recordings from Yamaha digital piano are used in the experiments.

-We used a Yamaha P80 88-key graded hammer effect\footnote{Graded Hammer Effect feature provides realistic key pressure response similar to a traditional acoustic piano.} digital piano for recording.
+In those experiments Yamaha P80 88-key graded hammer effect\footnote{Graded Hammer Effect feature provides realistic key pressure response similar to a traditional acoustic piano.} digital piano is played for recording.
 Through a MIDI-to-USB converter, the keyboard was connected to Rosegarden Digital Audio Workstation (DAW) software on a Linux computer.
 The Rosegarden DAW also generated the metronome sound to help the performer maintain a steady speed.
 Metronome is mandatory because if the performer plays freely, the tempo information written in the MIDI file will be invalid, which makes subsequent parsing and linear scaling very difficult.
 So the performers were asked to follow the speed of the metronome, but they can adjust the metronome speed as they like, and apply any level of rubato as long as the overall tempo is steady.

-The second method, which is not used in the experiments, is to utilize touch-enabled input device like smartphone touchscreen or laptop touchpad.
-We have implemented an prototype using a Synaptics Touchpad on a Lenovo ThinkPad X200i laptop.
-When the user taps the touchpad once, one note from the score will be played, the duration and loudness will be controlled by the duration and pressure of the tapping action.
+The second and not-chosen method, utilizes a touch-enabled input device like smartphone touchscreen or laptop touchpad.
+We have implemented a prototype using a Synaptics Touchpad on a Lenovo ThinkPad X200i laptop.
+When the user taps the touchpad once, one note from the score will be played, and the duration and loudness will be controlled by the duration and pressure of the tapping action.
 So the user can \enquote{play} the touchpad like a musical instrument.
-This idea has already be used in musical games and toys.
-This method is more user-friendly to general public because it requires minimal instrument skill and utilize widely available hardware.
-But most touchpad estimates pressure by finger contact area, so the accuracy in pressure is not very satisfying.
-But it is indeed a low cost alternative to MIDI digital piano.
+This idea has already been used in musical games and toys.
+This method is more user-friendly to general public because it requires minimal instrument skill and applies widely available hardware.
+But most touchpad estimates pressure by finger contact area, so the accuracy in pressure is not very satisfactory, though it is indeed a low-cost alternative to MIDI digital piano.

 \subsection{MIDI Cleaning and Phrase Splitting}

 After MIDIs are recorded, we use Python scripts to check if each recording is matched note-to-note with its corresponding score.
-If not, the mistakes are manually corrected. %For example, if the pitch was played wrongly, we will correct the pitch but keep the onset, duration and intensity as is.
+If not, the mistakes are manually corrected. %For example, if a note was played to a wrong pitch, we would correct the pitch but keep its onset, duration and intensity.

-If there are a small segments that are totally messed up, they will be reconstruct using repeated or similar segments from the same piece.
+If some small segments are totally messed up, they will be reconstruct using repeated or similar segments from the same piece.
 The matched score and MIDI pairs are then split into phrases according to the corresponding phrasing file.
-The split phrases are checked once again for note-to-note match before they are put into experiment.
+The split phrases are checked once again for note-to-note match before they are put into experiments.

 \section{Results}